ShorelineCrypto/nengcoin/README.md

-NewEnglandcoin
+Nengcoin
 ================================

-What is NewEnglandcoin?
+What is Nengcoin?
 ----------------

-NewEnglandcoin is a clone of Bitcoin using scrypt as a proof-of-work algorithm with enhanced features to protect against 51% attack and decentralize on mining to allow diversified mining rigs across CPUs, GPUs, ASICs and Android phones.
+Nengcoin is a clone of Bitcoin using scrypt as a proof-of-work algorithm with enhanced features to protect against 51% attack and decentralize on mining to allow diversified mining rigs across CPUs, GPUs, ASICs and Android phones.
  - 1 minute block targets
  - subsidy halves in 2.1m blocks (~ 2 to 4 years)